 Data Security & Cybersecurity Law

-A business’s reputation and ultimate success is built on a foundation of trust.
-That trust can be quickly broken in an uncertain and unstable cybersecurity environment.
+A company's reputation and ultimate success is built on a foundation of trust.
+That trust can be quickly broken in an uncertain cybersecurity environment.
 Concerns over privacy and security vulnerabilities are of critical importance for business owners.

-To help business owners meet this concern, Niles, Barton & Wilmer has developed a set of legal services delivered by a cross-section of attorneys from a variety of practice areas that are ready to help your business or organization prepare, navigate, and respond to a data breach, and institute the best practices to prevent one.
+To help business owners meet this concern, Niles, Barton & Wilmer has developed legal solutions delivered by a cross-section of attorneys from a variety of practice areas that are ready to help your business or organization prepare, navigate, and respond to a data breach, and institute the best practices to prevent one.